 Look Behind You

-While Davidson Glacier is stunning, it is important to turn around and take in the scenery looking away from the glacier
+While the glacier itself is stunning, it is important to turn around and take in the scenery looking away from the glacier

-The trip to Davidson Glacier takes about 6.5 hours (from pick up at the cruise ship to return to the cruise ship).
+The trip to the glacier takes about 6.5 hours (from pick up at the cruise ship to return to the cruise ship).

 It is a good idea to dress with layers.
 While it was cold on the 45 minute boat trip (because we sat outside for most of it), it was quite warm by the time we got to the glacier.